Find out about the role of a Further Education (FE) or Higher Education (HE) lecturer.

 Find information about training in this sector.

 It is possible to become a Further Education Teacher without a specific teaching qualification, but for most institutions, a qualification is preferred.
 If you do enter this role without a teaching qualification, you may be supported by your employer to work towards a relevant qualification.
 Information on the types, and levels of qualifications available, can be found in the Prospects Further Education Teacher occupational profile and on The Education & Training Foundation website.

 Graduates can take a PGCE in post compulsory education.
 The course will take one year full time and you will need a degree in the subject you wish to teach.

 There is no central website, which lists all of the courses available.
 A small number of training providers recruit through the UCAS Teacher Training website.
 You will need to look at each training provider’s website for details of courses.

 If you are interested in teaching maths, but do not have the necessary level of subject knowledge, you can study a Subject Knowledge Enhancement programme, designed to help build your subject knowledge to the required level.

-FE Initial Teacher Training Bursaries are available to train as a maths, English or Special Educational Needs teacher.
-The amount of funding available depends on your degree classification, and the specialism you want to teach.
+FE Initial Teacher Training Bursaries are available for students to train to teach maths and English.
+The amount of funding available depends on your degree classification, and the subject you want to teach.

 You will normally need a PhD in the specialist subject you wish to teach.
 You can begin work as a university lecturer without a teaching qualification and then study for a teaching qualification once you're in post.
 Teaching qualifications are accredited by the Higher Education Academy (HEA).